What is ectodermal dysplasia?

 What are the signs and symptoms of ectodermal dysplasia?

-The signs and symptoms of ectodermal dysplasia differ markedly between the different types of the condition and depend on the structures that are affected.
+The signs and symptoms of ectodermal dysplasia differ markedly between the different types and depend on the structures that are affected.
 Signs and symptoms are not usually apparent in newborns and may not be picked up till infancy or childhood.

 Ectodermal dysplasia typically affects the four organs primarily involved in the following ways: